SantiSicotFx/landing-technova/README.md

 # landing-technova
-This is a simple, modern, and responsive landing page created as a demo project using HTML5 and CSS3
+This is a simple, modern, and responsive landing page created as a demo project using HTML5, CSS3, and JavaScript.